 The Applicant Tracking System (ATS) is a-resume-scanning software.
-This scanning software is designed to scan any resume posted online.
+This scanning software check resumes posted online.
 It scans a resume for work experience, education, skills, and any other information that is relevant to the requirements of the hiring position.

-In doing so, an Applicant Tracking System is able to determine the resume that is the best match for the advertised position.
+In doing so, an Applicant Tracking System can determine the resume that is the best match for the advertised position.
 Once the software does this, the resume will be automatically forwarded to the company’s hiring manager.

-On the other hand, any resume that doesn’t pass the Applicant Tracking System test will be rejected.
+On the other hand, any resume that doesn’t pass the ATS resume test (Applicant Tracking System) will be rejected.

 Well, the job market has become highly competitive.
 There are so many qualified candidates for almost every position.
 Reading through all their applications can be demanding and almost impossible within a company’s framework.
 That’s why we need ATS.

-More importantly, the technology is changing fast.
-Many companies are technology-based and the more you understand the concept the better.
-It starts with simple things such as an ATS pass.
-Many qualified candidates have been rejected for positions since their resumes didn’t pass through the ATS test.
+Technology is evolving fast.
+Most companies are technology-based today.
+It starts with simple things, such as an ATS pass.
+Many qualified candidates get rejected for positions because they fail the ATS test.

 Tips for Making an ATS Compatible Resume